-Since surfacing on the East Village art scene in the early 1980s, George Condo’s work has never been short of attention.
-He worked in Andy Warhol’s ‘Factory’, designed an album cover for Kanye West and coined his own, singular visual language, ‘Artificial Realism’.
+Since surfacing on the East Village art scene in the early 1980s, George Condo’s career has never been short of attention.
+He worked in Andy Warhol’s ‘Factory’, designed an album cover for Kanye West and invented his own visual language, ‘Artificial Realism’.
 He introduced a new mode of figurative painting to the world: bulgy-eyed, contorted-limbed characters that are at once monstrous, poignant and psychologically searing.
-We tracked down the American artist to talk Basquiat, boxing matches and his new ‘Drawings for Distanced Figures’, created from home.

 Wallpaper*: Where are you as we speak?